W. Thomas Smith Scholarship

 - Emphasis will be on the quality of the written proposal for the year of postgraduate international study as outlined in a candidate’s application.

-Smith Scholarship candidates must apply through the campus application process.
-This process requires an on-campus interview with members of the Graduate Fellowships & Scholarships (GFS) Committee.
+Smith Scholarship candidates must apply through the campus application process during the spring of their senior year.
+This process requires an interview with members of the Graduate Fellowships & Scholarships (GFS) Committee.

 Davidson Smith Scholars